ocaml/platform-blog/opam-2-3-0.md

 * Packages requiring an unsupported version of opam are now marked unavailable, instead of causing a repository error.
 This means an opam repository can now allow smoother upgrade in the future where some packages can require a newer version of opam without having to fork the repository to upgrade every package to that version as was done for the upgrade from opam 1.2 to 2.0

 * Add a new `opam list --latests-only` option to list only the latest versions of packages.
-Note that this option is respects the order options were given on the command line.
+Note that this option respects the order options were given on the command line.
 For example: `--available --latests-only` will first list all the available packages, then choose only the latest packages in that set; while `--latests-only --available` will first list all the latest packages, then only show the ones that are available in that set

 * Fix and improve `opam install --check`, which now checks if the whole dependency tree of the package is installed instead of only the root dependencies